 Coder automatically enters HA mode when multiple instances simultaneously connect to the same Postgres endpoint.

-HA brings one configuration variable to set in each Coder
+HA brings one configuration variable to set in each Coderd node:

-with each other.
-Inter-node communication is only required while using the
+each other.
+Inter-node communication is only required while using the embedded

 CODER_DERP_SERVER_RELAY_URL will never be